 Lessons I learned

-- Be prepared – emotionally, physically – as much as possible.
-You cannot be over prepared.
+- Be prepared – emotionally and physically – as much as possible.
+You cannot be over-prepared.

-- Biology – they have to be ready otherwise you are fighting a losing battle.
+- Biology – they must be ready; otherwise, you are fighting a losing battle.

-- The younger your child is when they are out of nappies does not make you a better parent.
+- Your potty training success/failure bears no relation to how ‘good’ a parent you are.
+The younger your child is when they are out of diapers does NOT make you a better parent.